Menu

 Equity release for over 75s can be less accessible depending on your property type.
 There are conditions on property types accepted by lenders, with most requiring your property to be freehold.
 Leasehold retirement housing won’t be acceptable for most providers.

-Interest rates tend to be more attractive the older you are when you take out an equity release plan.
+Interest rates tend to be more attractive when you take out an equity release plan when you are older.
 Our guide to equity release and leaseholds will give you far greater insight into this topic.

 The Different Types of Equity Release

-There are two main types of plans available, both being lifetime mortgages.
+There are two main types of plans available, both of which are lifetime mortgages.
 Equity release plans involve releasing some of the equity you own in your home.
 Home reversion plans sell part or all of your home equity to an equity release provider; however, home reversion plans are less common.

 The most common type of equity release for over 75s is a lifetime mortgage with an interest roll-up.
 With this plan, you can release a cash lump sum, usually a minimum of £10,000, and then make no repayments.

 Instead, your loan continues to accrue interest until the last surviving partner on a joint loan dies.
-The home is sold at this point, and the loan is repaid with interest.
+The home has been sold, and the loan has been repaid with interest.

 The estate executor will be responsible for selling your home and then repaying the loan (capital plus interest accrued) to the equity release provider after the property sells.